MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

 1. In the front end of the application layer, users interact with IMS screens or with web pages.
 1. Application code uses the storage capabilities of the IMS DB (hierarchical) back-end data layer.
 1. All offline big data operations are performed via batch jobs.
-1. Concurrently with transaction processing, other services provide authentication, security, management, monitoring, and reporting.
+1. Along with transaction processing, other services provide authentication, security, management, monitoring, and reporting.
 These services interact with all other services in the system.

 ## IMSql architecture on Azure